 CHECKLIST QUESTION Ref.
 MoV COMMENTS Draft Concl.
-Final Concl. at the site of the project activity B.2.
-Baseline Scenario Determination The choice of the baseline scenario will be validated with focus on whether the baseline is a likely scenario, and whether the methodology to define the baseline scenario has been followed in a complete and transparent manner.
-B.2.1.
-What is the baseline scenario? /1/ DR The baseline scenario is that an equivalent of electricity would, in the absence of the project activity, have been generated by the operation of grid-connected large hydro and thermal power plants.
-OK B.2.2.
+Final Concl. project activity, have been generated by the operation of grid-connected large hydro and thermal power plants.
+B.2.2.
 What other alternative scenarios have been considered and why is the selected scenario the most likely one? /1/ DR No. OK B.2.3.
 Has the baseline scenario been determined according to the methodology? /1/ DR Yes.
 OK B.2.4.
 Has the baseline scenario been determined using conservative assumptions where possible? /1/ DR Yes.
 OK B.2.5.
-Does the baseline scenario sufficiently take into account relevant national and/or sectoral policies, macro-economic trends and political aspirations? /1/ DR Yes.
-OK B.2.6.
+Does the baseline scenario sufficiently take into account relevant national and/or sectoral policies, macro-economic trends and political aspirations? /1/ DR Yes. ОК B.2.6.
 Is the baseline scenario determination compatible with the available data and are all literature and sources clearly referenced? /1/ DR Yes.
 All literature and sources are clearly referenced.
-OK
+OK B.2.7.
+Have the major risks to the baseline been identified? /1/ DR Yes.
+OK B.3.
+Additionality Determination The assessment of additionality will be validated with focus on whether the project itself is not a likely baseline scenario.
+B.3.1.
+Is the project additionality assessed according to the methodology? /1/ DR In accordance with ACM0002, the additionality of the project is demonstrated OK